-- Open a presentation in PowerPoint 2013.
-Click the File menu, as shown highlighted in blue within Figure 1.
+- Open a presentation to be shared and click the File menu, as shown highlighted in blue in Figure 1.

 Figure 1: File menu

 - This opens Backstage View.
-Select the Share option in the sidebar to reveal options shown in Figure 2.
+Select the Share option in the sidebar as shown highlighted in blue in Figure 2.

 Figure 2: Share options within Backstage view